lukecav/mybooktable/readme.txt

 == Changelog ==

+= 2.2.3 =
+* Improved HTTPS support
+* Updated the Amazon Buy Button to better match Amazon's style guidelines
+* Added a high resolution version of the book placeholder image for high definition displays

 = 2.2.2 =
 * Fixed a bug that prevented book covers from displaying corrently on old versions of WordPress